 Once the fabrication model has been fully completed for your new denture, including replicating your original bite pattern and matching for shape and size, the clinic will receive a temporary wax rendering your new denture – from this you and your dentist will get an idea of how your final denture will look.
 At this stage we can discuss, revise, and change the colour of the teeth until you are happy with both the feel and appearance of the prosthetic.

 The lab technicians will fabricate your completed, permanent denture from this final revision using the materials decided on in your treatment plan.
 At this stage your dentist will schedule you to return for your final visit and will fit the denture in place.
 Some fine tuning may be carried out at this appointment to perfect your bite.
 You will also be given detailed instructions on how to properly care for your new denture by your dentist, who will also be happy to answer any remaining questions or concerns that you have.

 At your final fitting appointment, your dentist will let you know the ideal maintenance schedule for both your dentures and how to best look after and safeguard the remaining of your natural teeth, as well as when you should next book in for a dental check-up.

 After having teeth removed, the density and profile of your jawbone changes, and this ‘shrinkage’ will affect the fit of your dentures over time, as there is less bone for them to hold on to and rest on.
 Routine dental examinations with your treating dentist will ensure that your denture is providing the optimal support and function at all times, and allow them to catch any complications or issues arising early, to take action to offset or prevent them.

 In most cases your denture will have to be changed after a period of 7 to 10 years.
-Dentures are an everyday, high-use high-impact prosthetic, and even the most durable of materials will usually need to be replaced by the end of that time period, to ensure you are still receiving the full benefits and enhancement to your bite function and appearance.
+Dentures are an everyday, high-use and high-impact prosthetic, so even the most durable of materials will usually need to be replaced by the end of that time period, to ensure you are still receiving the full benefits and enhancement to your bite function and appearance.